forlooper/tiny-validator/README.md

-little-jquery-form-validator
+little-validator
 ============================

-A small, simple, streamlined jQuery-based form validator
+A tiny, simple, streamlined form validator based on jQuery.